 As a youth educator, a serious issue is being taken seriously.
 I am currently a senior in high school, and I can pass for much younger than 17.
 When I whip out words like "genderqueer" in my work with adults, my knowledge of transgender identities is written off as a "new youth thing."
 I was once asked by an adult in a support group meeting why I even thought my "gender thing" was "real."

 Within the LGBT community, it is very difficult to talk to cisgender adults about transphobia, as I've learned in my workshops.
 Many of them believe that their activism has always been trans-inclusive and inclusive of all queer identities, even when in actuality they only cater to the cisgender gay and lesbian communities.
+Unfortunately, the visibility of trans people within the LGB(T) community is poor not only where I live in Alabama, but all over the country, with national organizations forgetting to stay inclusive and "icons" like Dan Savage dropping slurs and misgendering trans people.

 READ MORE: "How I Went From Blogger to Crusader For Trans People"